vouill/vuex-api/README.md

 ```
 {
   onSuccess: {
-    dispatchAction: action, // the passed action will be dispatched
+    dispatchAction: action, {type: ..., payload: ...}// the passed action will be dispatched
+    commitAction: action, {type: ..., payload: ...}// the passed action will be commited
     executeFunction: (resp, context),  // the passed function will be executed with the resp of the api and the vuex context
-    commitAction: action, // the passed action will be commited
     }
 }
 ```